Unthrottled/ultra-marathon/content/thestrugglebus/a_greatestchallenge.md

 ### Respecting the Magic Brick

-**The smartphone** is amazing an amazing tool at destroying any semblance of good nights sleep.
+**The smartphone** is an amazing tool at destroying any semblance of good nights sleep.
 I would browse the phone in bed and leave it charging right next to me overnight.
 Every book that I had read about getting to sleep, stated that the phone should live on the other side of the room or in another room.
 Again, these words where heard but not understood.
 This was because I was different, I am strong-willed, therefore I should be able to ignore my phone, put it down when necessary, or stop at anytime.
 You can probably guess, that that did not happen and nights where spent clinging to a phone.
 Why does everything have to be so darn interesting before going to sleep?

 Another non-productive habit that formed in the same vein, was the need to constantly check email.
 If I woke up from a sleep cycle, that was prime time to reach for the phone and check emails/notifications.
 An epiphany happened right after